wanjarus/quick-autosave/README.md

 npm install quick-autosave
 ```

-You can get it with bower.
+You can get it on bower.
 ```
 bower install quick-autosave
 ```